 Receiving SMS is one of the ways for workers to get information about wages credited in their accounts and keeping track of transactions.
 However, Figure 4 shows that more than half the respondents do not even own a mobile phone.
-30% of the workers have a basic feature phone and another 15% have a smartphone.
-There are wide variations across the blocks.
-More than 70% of the respondents in Banspal and Pottangi have a mobile phone whereas the proportions are much lower in the other blocks.
+30% of the workers have

-Figure 3: Distribution of respondents by education level and gender
+Figure 3: Distribution of respondents by age group

-Figure 4: % of respondents who have a mobile phone
+Figure 4: Percentage of respondents who have a mobile phone.